 By Ferry/Ship from Coron

-Under normal (non-Corona) circumstances, there are regular ferry services between Coron and El Nido.
+There are regular ferry services between Coron and El Nido.
 The ferries run once a day and take between 4 and 7 hours to cover the distance.
 In Palawan you will not arrive directly in El Nido, but at the San Fernando port in the north of the start.
 Here you have to take a minivan, which will take you to the city in about 45 minutes.

 In Coron you arrive directly at the ferry terminal and are at least directly in the city.
 Information about the route can be found here at Rome2Rio.
 Alternatively, if you have more time, you can drive the route in 3 days.
 There are many companies that offer so called 3D/2N (3 days/2 nights) boat trips between El Nido and Coron.
 Here you not only overcome the distance, but also see and experience beautiful islands, lagoons and places on the route, to which you would not otherwise come.
 We have made such a unique tour with the provider El Nido Paradise* and can only recommend it!